bzoulko/module6_challenge/README.md

 * After entering a city, click the "Search" button to, not only select the current weather, but also gets the next 5 days forecast along with saving the city as a quick click button for future re-loads (AKA: History City List).

+* One nice touch was creating a function to reformat the City entered into "Title Case", giving it just that right touch of professionalism.

 ### Spoecial Notes: